Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 nothing.
 A bare attribute now contributes no entry at all: the name, the `table_id` and the key layout all come from whatever `multi_index` or `kv::table` instantiates the struct, which is where they were always going to come from.
 A struct annotated but never instantiated therefore gets no entry either — it described a table nothing could read or write.
-On an older CDT, give the attribute an explicit name — `[[sysio::table("accounts")]]` — which avoided it on every version and is clearer regardless.
+Giving the attribute an explicit name — `[[sysio::table("accounts")]]` — is clearer regardless.

-Two behaviours that a port depends on match upstream. **Both landed in [wire-cdt#113](https://github.com/Wire-Network/wire-cdt/pull/113); a CDT built before it has neither** — there, a duplicate `emplace` silently overwrites the row and strands its secondary mapping, and the bounds take only `uint64_t`:
+Two behaviours that a port depends on match upstream:

 - **A duplicate primary key aborts.** `emplace` rejects a key that already exists, as `db_store_i64` did on Antelope, so a contract that relied on that failure keeps failing loudly instead of